-- Successful completion of an Honors seminar (HONR 100 or HONR 400) or Honors mentorship (HONR 450) for at least three-fourths (rounding down) of the student's semesters at Morningside College. - 3.50 cumulative gpa upon graduation.
+- Successful completion of an Honors seminar (HONR 400) or Honors mentorship (HONR 450) for at least three-fourths (rounding down) of the student's semesters at Morningside College. - 3.50 cumulative gpa upon graduation.

 Requirements for Graduating with Distinguished Morningside Honors